 Remember on sunny days to ensure your cat has access to cool, fresh water.
 Add some ice cubes to help it cool down.

 Rinse out a balloon and then half fill it with water.
 Tie a knot in the top and freeze overnight.
-The next morning, remove the balloon and you are left with a large ice cube.
+Remove the balloon the next morning, and you will be left with a large ice cube.
 Place in a tray to keep your cat cool.